Chili Garlic Chicken Recipe (Indo-Chinese Style)

 Paul Cheema

-A Quick Look At This Chili Garlic Chicken Recipe
+Quick Look: Indo-Chinese Chili Garlic Chicken

-• Prep Time: 10 minutes
+Prep Time: 10 minutes

-• Cook Time: 20 minutes
+Cook Time: 20 minutes

-This curry house favourite, the chili garlic chicken recipe, took me at least 4-5 trials to master, but now that I have, it is a staple in our home.
+This curry house favorite, the chili garlic chicken recipe, took me at least 4-5 trials to master, but now that I have, it is a staple in our home.
 I am sharing my recipe, which you must try because it is too good.

 Ingredients